White-Hat-Security/White-Hat-Security.github.io/_posts/2021-02-27-Hack-The-Box:-Legacy.md

 Look's like all we need to set is the remote host at 10.10.10.4.

-If we run the exploit we get a meterpreter session!
+If we run the exploit, we get a shell.

 ![]({{ site.baseurl }}/images/HTB-Legacy-Screenshots/twelth.png "an image title")